Sifat2495/ezbike_shop_management/README.md

      - Register your Android app using your app's package name
      - Download the google-services.json file
      - Place it in: android/app/google-services.json

+   **IMPORTANT**
+     - Change Collection, Document and Field names of firebase for full functionality.

     **Run the app**:
      - flutter run